 Unfortunately, sometimes a child’s tooth may be too badly decayed to save.
 In this case, Dr. Kelso will perform an extraction.
 An extraction may also be recommended if the tooth is severely fractured or is crowding other healthy teeth.

-If your child is anxious, has special needs, or just needs extra help staying calm and comfortable, Dr. Kelso may recommend sedation dentistry using nitrous oxide.
-Also known as laughing gas, nitrous oxide is a completely safe way to help children receive the dental care they need without anxiety or fear.
+If your child is anxious, has special needs, or just needs extra help staying calm and comfortable, Dr. Kelso may recommend comfort dentistry using laughing gas.
+Laughing gas is a completely safe way to help children receive the dental care they need without anxiety or fear.

 Once the dental treatment is over, the gas will be completely out of their system after just a few minutes.
-Nitrous oxide is widely considered to be low risk.
+Laughing gas is widely considered to be low risk.
 At Robert M. Kelso Family and Cosmetic Dentistry, our goal is to always care for your child’s dental health in the safest way possible.

-Dental fluoride treatments are safe and effective in decreasing the amount of cavities in children.
-Dr. Kelso often recommends fluoride treatments along with dental sealants to protect your child’s teeth.
-Fluoride acts as a shield for the tooth’s outer enamel and can actually reverse early dental decay in some children.
+Dental mineral treatments are safe and effective in decreasing the number of cavities in children.
+Dr. Kelso often recommends mineral treatments along with dental sealants to protect your child’s teeth.
+The treatment acts as a shield for the tooth’s outer enamel and can actually reverse early dental decay in some children.

 Not all wisdom teeth need to be extracted – but some do.
 In many situations, it’s best to pull the wisdom teeth before they jeopardize your smile as a whole.
 If your wisdom tooth’s growth can cause damage to neighboring teeth, or cannot fully erupt, we may consider extraction.

 At the earliest, wisdom teeth are removed in the mid-teen years, but 3rd molars do not finish developing until closer to about 30 years of age.